ZxZhou4150/Redeconve/README.md

 ```
 You may also set `build_vignettes` as `T`, but it may take some time to build the vignette (1 hour or so).
 If you don't want to build vignette, please see

-[here]: file:///D:/PC/R/Redeconve/vignettes/Redeconve.html
+[here]: vignettes/Redeconve.html

-for the sinplified vignette.
+for the simplified vignette.
 If you choose to build the vignette, please use the following codes to view vignettes:

 ```{r}
 browseVignettes("Redeconve")
 ```